 However, it is precisely this irresistible charm that makes Paris a magnet for the worst kinds of tourist faux-pas.
 Truth is, if you blindly follow your guidebook, you’re in for a disappointment, as you won’t really catch this famous Parisian vibe.
 But don’t pack your bags for Bristol just yet!
 We’ve gathered inside information to make sure your Parisian holiday will feel like a day straight out of Midnight in Paris.

-Unconventional Things to Do in Paris
+Off the Beaten Path: Unusual Things to Do in Paris

 While it is kind of impossible to blend in if you don’t speak fluent French, nobody deserves to get trodden by swarms of selfie-taking tourists paying £20 for a croissant and a coffee on the Boulevard St. Germain.

-That’s why we have put together a local’s guide for things to do in Paris, including places to eat, underrated museums and little-known markets.
+That’s why we have put together a local’s guide for non touristy things to do in Paris, including places to eat, underrated museums and little-known markets.
 So, if you hate waiting in long queues and want to experience what’s so special about the “City of Light”, read on.

 Food around touristy places is guaranteed to be overpriced and mediocre, at best.
 That’s a universal truth.
 You will never find locals dining at areas around the main attractions (Eiffel Tower, the Notre Dame, or the Marais district) and busy avenues like the Champs Elysees.
 Unless you are willing to spend your hard-earned money on an unsatisfactory meal, you might want to take a look at some of the following tips.